-- Our method can be straightforwardly generalized to create multipartite bound entangled states of the symmetric subspace, such that all bipartitions are PPT ("fully PPT states"). - We found such a state for five and six qubits. - Note that these states are both fully PPT and genuine multipartite entangled.
-It is further interesting to relate this to the Peres conjecture, stating that fully PPT states cannot violate a Bell inequality.
+- Our method can be straightforwardly generalized to create multipartite bound entangled states of the symmetric subspace, such that all bipartitions are PPT ("fully PPT states"). - We found such a state for five and six qubits. - These states are both fully PPT and genuine multipartite entangled. - Peres conjecture: fully PPT states cannot violate a Bell inequality.